cisco-en-programmability/dnacentersdk/README.rst

 dnacentersdk is a *community developed* and *community supported* project.
 If you experience any issues using this package, please report them using the issues_ page.

-Please join the `Python DNA Center Devs`__ DNA Center space to ask questions, join the discussion, and share your projects and creations.

-__ Community_

 Contribution
 ------------